-Madeleine Albright was the keynote speaker at a symposium to mark the 70th anniversary of the Czechoslovak government in exile
+Madeleine Albright at a symposium on the Czechoslovak government in exile

 The Czech Embassy in cooperation with the UCL and the Embassies of Poland and Slovakia held a symposium The Ties That Bind in September 2010 to honour the participation of their airmen in the Battle of Britain and the establishment of the governments in exile in London.

 The symposium was held under the auspices of the Czech Ambassador Michael Žantovský, in cooperation with the Embassies of Poland and Slovakia.

 Madeleine Albright, former US Secretary of State, at present a Professor of diplomacy at the Georgetown University in Washington was the guest of honour and keynote speaker.